RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

 | :blogtitle:`CRSP HAProxy load balancer maintenance on June 11, 2019`
 | :blogauthor:`2019-05-30 by Imam Toufique`

-CRSP HaProxy servers will undergo maintenance on June 11th 2019, between 7AM PST - 8AM PST.
+CRSP HAProxy servers will undergo maintenance on June 11th 2019, between 7AM PST - 8AM PST.
 There is no planned user service interruption during this time.
 However, if access to CRSP is disrupted due to any unforeseen issues, service will be restored as soon as possible.